alfanick/jekyll-related-posts/README.md

 Liquid template for each post is rendered and `<related-posts />` is replaced with the outcomes of algorithm.

+## Configuration

+In your `_config.yml` file (under `related:`) you can configure:

+- `max_count: 5` - maximum number of related posts,
+- `min_score: 0.1` - minimal required score to treat post as related,
+- `accuracy: 0.75` - percentage of keywords used as basis for document correlation matrix (if 1.0 then no LSI is computed, otherwise LSI is computed and dimensions are reduced to `accuracy * |keywords|`)

+### Weights

+You can configure weights of words providing dictionary with them to `weights`.
+In example weight of `2` means for term frequency algorithm that the word occured twice as much in the document as in reality.

 ## Benchmark

 I did not benchmark the plugin, however for the dataset given in the